Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/03-analytical-modeling.typ

 *Compute Analysis*
 Since our FPGA implementation utilizes `int8` quantization to maximize throughput on DSP slices, we quantify computational complexity in terms of Multiply-Accumulate operations (MACs) rather than FLOPs.
 A single MAC corresponds to one multiplication and one addition (effectively 2 ops if counting FLOPs).

 The computational Demands are summarized by the expected MACs per token for a single Transformer layer.
-We distinguish between the Standard Multi-Head Attention (MHA) used in the Vision Encoder and VLM, and the Grouped Query Attention (GQA) used in the Action Expert.
+We distinguish between the Standard Multi-Head Attention (MHA) used in the Vision Encoder, and the Grouped Query Attention (GQA) used in the VLM Backbone and Action Expert.

 *Definitions*:
 - $L$: Sequence Length (Number of tokens)